kuehnd96/busylight/README.md

 # Work From Home Busy Light
 My maiden voyage into programming on my Raspberry Pi 🥧 to create a busy light for working from home

+## Status

+3/20/2022: Upon further review the library I was going to use to interact with the Blinkt hardware is not complete and won't work.
+My search for any .NET libraries that interact with the Blinkt hardware (or any Pimoroni hardware) came up with nothing.
+Thus, I am back to square one which is trying to get the original instruactions working.
+Right now this repo will lay dormant.
+Perhaps some day I will have to the time to implement interaction with the Blinkt in .NET or something else will come available.
+I am bummed because I was excited about being able to improve this busy light over time.

 ## Motivation

 I have been working from home since 2017 and I really enjoy it.
 I thought it would be nice to have a busy light to signal when I am in a meeting to let my wife and kids know when not to come into my office.
 I found some great instructions and [code](https://github.com/jimbobbennett/BusyLight/tree/master) by [Jim Bennett](https://github.com/jimbobbennett) but multiple attempts to get the Python code running on my Pi board failed.
 After searching for .NET code that would work with these instructions turned up nothing I decided to jump into the world of Windows IoT and implement the code for the Raspberry Pi myself.